GoGuardian Block Pages

 Students can also be enrolled in multiple concurrent sessions.
 The most recently applied Scene will override any currently applied Scenes.
 If a student is in multiple sessions and is blocked by a Scene, the "You're popular!" page will be displayed (shown below).
 The block page will display the classroom owners.
 Contact the listed owners to remove or modify the scene if necessary.

-If a site was blocked by GG DNS, there will not be a "Bypass" button visible.
+If a site was blocked by GoGuardian DNS, there will not be a "Bypass" button visible.

 Youtube Videos Blocked by Admin Filtering Policies